exercism/csharp/exercises/concept/log-analysis/.docs/instructions.md

 ## 1. Implement the extension method WordCount

-Implement the `.Word()` method to return the total of all words in the string.
+Implement the (_static_) (`LogAnalysis.Word()` extension method to return the total of all words in the string.
 A 'word' in this case is just any string separated by a space.

 ## 2. Implement the extension method LogLevel